respoke/docs/src/client/ios/ios-push-notification-credentials.md

 **Step 4.** Use the suggested name, select the save destination you prefer, and click the "Save" button.

 ![Certificate Save As](../../images/ios-sdk/ios-push-creds-1-4.png)

-*Note: The same process above applies when generating a production certificate.*

 ## Creating an App ID